gomods/athens/CONTRIBUTING.md

 _If you're planning to submit a pull request (PR) that updates any part of the Helm chart, please make sure you _increase_ the version number in that field._

+>Version numbers follow the [semantic versioning convention](https://semver.org/).
+>If you're not sure which part of the version number to change, increment the PATCH one.

 Also, please keep in mind that there may be other PRs open that update the chart, so we may need to ask you to change that field one or more times if other changes to the chart are merged.

 We want our Helm chart to stay up to date, but we're going to work as hard as we can to help you get your pull request merged!